Ōtāhuhu railway station: Bus-train interchange

 Concern was raised in 2007 about the 1.2 km walk between the station and the nearest bus services, with the station located in an out-of-the-way industrial area.
 These concerns were addressed by the construction of a bus-train interchange which opened on 29 October 2016.

 A public open day was held with station designers in August 2014.
 Enabling works began in November 2014 after the temporary closure of Titi Street Bridge.
 The following year (November 2015) main construction works began (building the concourse area and landscaping).

 The $28 million bus-train interchange and concourse was completed in October 2016 and was opened on 29 October 2016.

 The decommissioned signal box has been retained as a historic feature of the new station.

-Ōtāhuhu Railway Workshops
+Otahuhu Railway Workshops

-The Ōtāhuhu Railway Workshops were established in December 1928, replacing the older Newmarket Workshops.
+The Otahuhu Railway Workshops were established in December 1928, replacing the older Newmarket Workshops.
 They quickly became one of the largest employers in the area, with approximately 1,000 people working there.
 The facility was primarily responsible for the construction and maintenance of wagons and carriages.
 Over time, due to restructuring within the New Zealand Railways Corporation, the workshops were progressively closed, with the final closure occurring on 30 June 1992.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Manukau, and Pukekohe via Ōtāhuhu.
-The typical weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates South City Line and East West Line services.